-\begin{theorem} Given $\alpha \in [0,1]$ and a non-empty finite $B \subseteq \mathbf N$, there exists a set $A \subseteq \mathbf N$ such that $ \mathsf d(A+B) = \alpha$. \end{theorem} This is a partial generalization of Theorem \ref{thm:grekos(1)} for the special case where $n = 1$.
-A complete generalization, on the other hand, was obtained by P.-Y.~Bienvenu and F.~Hennecart, shortly after \cite{Grekos2018} being posted on arXiv in Sept.~2018: Their proof relies on a ``finite version'' of Weyl's criterion for equidistribution due to Erd{\H o}s and P.~Tur\'an, see \cite[Theorem 1.8]{BH2019} for details and \cite[Theorems 1.1.a and 1.5]{BH2019} for additional statements along the same lines.
+\begin{theorem} Given $\alpha \in [0,1]$ and a non-empty finite $B \subseteq \mathbf N$, there is $A \subseteq \mathbf N$ with $\mathsf d(A+B) = \alpha$. \end{theorem} This is a partial generalization of Theorem \ref{thm:grekos(1)} for the special case where $n = 1$.
+A complete generalization was obtained by P.-Y.~Bienvenu and F.~Hennecart, shortly after \cite{Grekos2018} was posted on arXiv in Sept.~2018: Their proof is based on a ``finite version'' of Weyl's criterion for equidistribution due to P.~Erd{\H o}s and P.~Tur\'an (see \cite[Theorem 1.8]{BH2019} for details and \cite[Theorems 1.1.a and 1.5]{BH2019} for additional results along the same lines).